Your camper’s safety is our number one priority!

 - Our facilities and outdoor equipment are tested, maintained, and annually certified.

 - Staff are all nationally certified in first aid and CPR; waterfront staff are all Red Cross certified lifeguards.

 - Campers must pass a swim check before using the waterfront to determine their strength as a swimmer.
 All campers are paired with a buddy at the waterfront and camper checks are performed every fifteen minutes (during camper checks, all campers leave the water and return to their counselor to ensure no one is missing).
 Non-swimmers must wear a life jacket to participate in any water activity or must remain in shallow areas.

-- Food served at camp always includes fruits and vegetables and alternatives can be provided in case of food allergies.
+- Food served at camp always includes fruits and vegetables.
+Alternatives can be provided in case of food allergies.
 See below more details on food safety and allergies.

 Lutherhaven Ministries endeavors to provide the safest environment possible at all times for all our guests.
 This includes food safety.

 With an increase over the last several years in food allergies, Lutherhaven works to accommodate guests with one or more of the “Top 8” food allergens recognized by the US Food and Drug Administration, foods that cause 90% of all food allergic reactions.

 Among this group peanuts and tree nuts are the most common severe allergy and can often be life threatening.
 Therefore, we follow the national movement to remove all peanut and tree nut products from our kitchen menus.
 We do not add peanut and tree nut products to our prepared food items.
 We also do not serve shellfish to guests at camp.